 Consider the following scenario:

-Using the reasoning from Example 3, we see that there are possible ways of distributions.
-Example 5 (NEW!)How many ways can I distribute 20 candies among Alice, Bob and Carlos, so that each person has at least 3 candies?
+Using the reasoning from Example 3, we see that there are Example 5 (NEW!)How many ways can I distribute 20 candies among Alice, Bob and Carlos, so that each person has at least 3 candies?
 Answer

 To ensure that everyone gets at least 3 candies, we can do the following: